Giovanni Pandico: Becoming a pentito

 By this time, Pandico also held his former boss and mentor, Raffaele Cutolo, responsible for his problems and the general situation.
 In an open letter to Cutolo which was published in a Naples daily paper, he said: "When you will be left alone, when all the camorristic people will have deserted you, you will take off your mask.
 Maybe only to breathe some fresh air.
-Otherwise you will end up choked by all these dead men who will scream at you: for what we have died?"
+Otherwise you will end up choked by all these dead men who will scream at you: for what we have died?".

 After more than a week of interrogation and 300 pages of deposition, Pandico was identified as a true pentito.
 His deposition was released to the press two months later on June, at the time of the crackdown against the NCO, as the most significant evidence behind the arrests of 200 individuals.
-Overall, more than 1,000 would later be indicted for the crime of association with a "Mafia-like organization" called the Nuova Camorra Organizzata.
+Overall, more than 1,000 would later be indicted for the crime of association with a "Mafia-like organization" called "Nuova Camorra Organizzata".
 The resulting Maxi trials lasted three years and required the participation of nine different judges and scores of legal clerks, attorneys, witnesses and military policemen.
 Pandico was also sentenced to two years of imprisonment, for slander charges against prison staff, by the Tribunal of Livorno in 1984.